python-streamz/streamz/paper/paper.md

 # References

 # Acknowledgments
-The development of this software in the Billinge group was supported by the U.S. National Science Foundation through grant DMREF-1534910
+Software and writing contributions from Wright and Billinge were supported by the U.S. National Science Foundation through grant DMREF-1534910